Moonsong-Labs/moonkit/README.md

-# Cumulo -- Nimbus ⛈️
+# Moonkit

-Nimbus is a framework for building parachain consensus systems on [cumulus](https://github.com/paritytech/cumulus)-based parachains.
+Moonkit is a framework for building parachains.

 Given the regular six-second pulse-like nature of the relay chain, it is natural to think about slot- based consensus algorithms for parachains.
 The parachain network is responsible for liveness and